 There are important differences between a traditional IRA and a Roth IRA – and your choice depends on factors such as your age, current income, distribution goals and tax objectives.

-Merrill Lynch and its financial advisors do not provide tax, accounting or legal advice.
+Merrill and its financial advisors do not provide tax, accounting or legal advice.
 Any tax statements contained herein were not intended or written to be used, and cannot be used, for the purpose of avoiding U.S. federal, state or local tax penalties.
 Please consult your own independent advisor as to any tax, accounting or legal statements made herein.

 1. Your contributions may be tax-deductible, depending on your tax-return filing status, your modified adjusted gross income and whether you or your spouse are eligible to participate in employer-sponsored retirement plans.

 3. For a distribution from a Roth IRA to be federal (and possibly state) income tax-free, it must be qualified.
 A qualified distribution from your Roth IRA may be made after a five-year waiting period has been satisfied (this period begins January 1 of the tax year of the first contribution or the year of conversion to any Roth IRA) and you (i) are age 59½ or older, (ii) are disabled, (iii) qualify for a special-purpose distribution such as the purchase of a first home (lifetime limit of $10,000), or (iv) are deceased.
 If you receive a non-qualified distribution from your Roth IRA, such distribution generally will be subject to ordinary income tax, plus a 10% additional federal tax if received before age 59½ unless an exception applies.